thehamsti/s3hop/README.md

-# S3 Bucket Copy Script
+# Cross-account S3 Bucket Copying

 This script efficiently copies all files from one S3 bucket to another across different AWS accounts using streaming to minimize memory usage.